 Claire has presented her research at national conferences and is regularly presenting prison research findings to prison governors and prisoners.
 In March 2017, Claire and colleagues presented their research on personality disorder offenders at The British and Irish Group for the Study of Personality Disorder annual conference in Inverness.

 Claire has several first authored and co-authored publications in national and international journals.
 Claire hopes to submit several more publications from her doctoral studies.
 She has a PhD, MSc and BSc (hons) from Nottingham Trent University and holds Associate Fellowship of the Higher Education Academy.

-Prior to being employed by NTU, Claire worked as a Healthcare Worker in a medium secure psychiatric ward for offenders.
-Here, Claire worked in close contact with both male and female offenders who were diagnosed with a mental illness, personality disorder or a learning disability.
+Prior to NTU, Claire worked as a Healthcare Worker in a medium secure psychiatric ward for offenders.
+Here, Claire worked in close contact with both male and female offenders living with a mental illness, personality difficulties or a learning disability.
 Claire also worked as an Applied Behavioural Analysis (ABA) tutor for children diagnosed with autism.

 Sponsors and collaborators

 Claire regularly collaborates with staff at HMP Frankland, Durham, as well as a range of prisons and secure hospitals across the Midlands.
 Claire has links with Framework Housing Association and Opportunity Nottingham Fulfilling Lives Programme, funded by the Big Lottery.